Workiva/over_react/doc/over_react_redux_documentation.md

 - #### `areStatesEqual`
     - Does a simple `==` check by default.
     - Takes a function with the signature `(next: TReduxState, prev: TReduxState) => bool`.
-    - When [pure](#pure), compares incoming store state to its previous value in order to access if this connected component should update.
-In the case that `mapStateToProps` is only concerned with a small piece of state but is also expensive to run, passing in a custom function may be beneficial to performance.
+    - When [pure](#pure), compares the incoming store state to its previous value in order to assess if this connected component should update.
+In the case that `mapStateToProps` is only concerned with a small piece of state but is also expensive to run, passing in a custom function for `areStatesEqual` may be beneficial to performance.
 - #### `areOwnPropsEqual`
     - Does a shallow Map equality check by default.
     - Takes a function with the signature `(next: TProps, prev: TProps) => bool`.